b3-exmo/b3-exmo.github.io/docs/Doctrines/Polygamy/Consummation.md

 &nbsp;

 ## “Well, if he fuckin’, then why no [babby](https://www.youtube.com/watch?v=39lHPHs8bV8)?”
 It seems to me that we don’t have *solid* info as to why, but we have a lot of suspicious circumstantial evidence.
 The first I could point to is how many of the children born between Joseph and Emma had died in infancy.
+I don't know enough about biology and reproductive organs to confidently draw a connection between that observation (Emma's children passing away) and Joseph's other spouses not carrying to full term.

 Consider some possible reasons, having established that plural marriage did indeed happen.